hyperflask/hyperflask-docs/docs/getting-started.md

 ## Running your app

-In a VS Code Terminal, type the following command:
+In a VS Code Terminal, type the following command to start a development server:

 ```
 uv run hyperflask dev
 ```

 Open your browser at <http://localhost:5000>.
 Auto-reload is enabled.

+!!! note
+    If you are not using dev containers, run `npm install` before starting the dev server.

 ## First look at the code base